Aissam-Ahmed/AbstractFactoryDemo/README.md

-# 🧱 PatternForge
+# 🧱 AbstractFactoryDemo

-**PatternForge** is a simple and educational PHP application that demonstrates the **Abstract Factory** design pattern by creating UI components (like Buttons and Checkboxes) for different visual themes (Light and Dark).
+**AbstractFactoryDemo** is a simple and educational PHP application that demonstrates the **Abstract Factory** design pattern by creating UI components (like Buttons and Checkboxes) for different visual themes (Light and Dark).

 ---